Jim Airey: Australia

 Airey would also win the Queensland Championship in 1970, winning at both the Brisbane Exhibition Ground (Ekka) and the 3-lap title in Ipswich.
 He also won the Victorian title in 1971.
-Airey's NSW state title wins at Liverpool, his Qld and Victorian titles, and his national title win at Rowley Park proved to his critics that he wasn't just a one track rider.

-Jim Airey was one of the few speedway riders who didn't have a major crash in his career.
+Airey was one of the few speedway riders who didn't have a major crash in his career.
 His secret was known to be that he never rode faster than he needed to, giving himself margin for error.
 He chose to retire after winning his last NSW Championship in 1974 aged just thirty-three.
 He later went on to manage the Australian team in the late 1970s.

 Airey was in attendance at the Sydney Showground's final race meeting in 1996, riding a slow lap of the speedway while receiving a standing ovation from the capacity crowd.
 On 1 May 1999, along with 15 time World Champion Ivan Mauger, he would officially open the new Sydney Showground Speedway at the Olympic Park in Homebush.
-Unlike the Showground at Moore Park which ran speedway from 1926 until its closure in 1996, the new speedway would have a short life span with speedway only lasting until around 2010 when the speedway track was removed to allow for re-development into an Australian rules football/cricket stadium in 2011-12.

 England

-Airey rode successfully in the Provincial League for the Sunderland Saints for eight meetings in 1964 before moving to the Wolverhampton Wolves for the remainder of 1964 and 1965.
+Airey rode successfully in the Provincial League for the Sunderland Saints for eight meetings in 1964, before moving to the Wolverhampton Wolves for the remainder of 1964 and 1965.
 After not competing in England during the 1966 season, Airey returned to Wolverhampton for 1967 and 1968.
 He then signed with the Sheffield Tigers for 1969 and remained with the team until 1971 before retiring from the British Leagues and returning full-time to Australia.